 Basic Bread Making in a Terracotta Dish

-A simple white bread recipe using a terracotta dish (with tips included) will transform your bread into a loaf just like the ones at the bakery.
-You’ll be pleasantly surprised at just how beautiful your baked bread will turn out.
+Here’s a simple white bread recipe using a terracotta dish.
+Baking in a terracotta dish will transform your bread into a loaf just like the bakery.
+You’ll be pleasantly surprised at just how beautiful and crusty your bread will turn out.

 - Prep Time: 2 hours